Assessment and Approval of Foster Carers

 3. Initial Visit: Enquiry stage progressing to Application Stage 1

-An Adoption and Fostering Recruitment Team worker will visit the prospective carers in their home to have an in depth discussion regarding the fostering task.
+A Recruitment officer from the Adoption and Fostering Recruitment Team will visit the prospective carers in their home to have an in depth discussion regarding the fostering task.
 To continue with the application enquirers must be advised that:

 • The home environment needs to meet the standards set out in the NMS 2011 and HCC’s Health and safety check list;